ewernn/ewernn.github.io/_projects/cs224u_proj.md

 ---
 # Project Overview: Prompt Tuning for Language Models

+> Trained and interpreted soft prompts for language understanding tasks using prompt-tuning, a PEFT (Parameter Efficient Finetuning) method.
+Improves prompting by revising prompt at an embedding level rather than the English level.
+Found soft prompt diverges more on harder-to-describe tasks, implying English task description is suboptimal, and prompting on an embedding-level can provide greater accuracy (approaching finetuning accuracy).

 ## Background
 Prompt tuning allows language models to learn new tasks and capabilities without full fine-tuning, enabling more efficient and customizable training.
 This project explored prompt tuning through training and interpreting soft prompts on language understanding tasks.
+It can beat finetuning by letting gradient descent find an optimal prompt, communicating with the model on an embedding level that English cannot.

 ## Methods
-- Used the Bloomz 560M model and optimized soft prompts on examples for tasks like natural language inference.
+- Used the **Bloomz 560M** model and optimized soft prompts on examples for tasks like natural language inference.
-- Analyzed the semantic meaning of soft prompts by finding nearest neighbor tokens.
+- **Semantic Interpretability**: Analyzed soft prompts (size `(n, 1024)` for `n` trainable tokens) by finding nearest neighbor tokens using cosine distance.
-- Evaluated stochasticity via multiple train runs and visualizing variance.
+  - Examined top-3 similar tokens for each soft prompt token
+  - Found key words that didn't change during training (important to results)
+  - Discovered tokens sometimes represented in other languages like Chinese
+  - Noticed the model likes to be explicitly told to be accurate
+- **Stochasticity Assessment**: Trained each task 4 times for 50 epochs (with `Adam` optimizer)
+  - Projected all 16 `(n,1024)` soft prompts into 2D using t-SNE
+  - Found more complicated tasks deviate more from original prompt
+  - All 4 train runs for each task resulted in equidistant t-SNE distances
-- Assessed zero-shot transferability by testing prompts on new datasets.
+- **Zero-shot Transferability**: Tested prompts on new datasets
+  - Subtracted prompt embeddings (B-A) to find similarity between tasks (Frobenius norm)
+  - Measured accuracy of prompts across different tasks (e.g., RTE's soft prompt on WSC's validation set)
+  - Found correlation between soft-prompt-similarity and task-transferability

 ## Key Findings
 - Soft prompts diverge more on complex tasks, suggesting prompts can improve on English descriptions.
-- Semantic interpretability remains limited, though some key tokens persist.
+- Semantic interpretability remains limited, though some key tokens persist:
+  - In 3 of 4 tasks, token for "accurate" appeared in soft prompt
+  - Word "entailed" persisted through training (important tokens don't change)
 - Significant stochasticity exists, with multiple distinct prompts achieving similar accuracy.
-- Prompts encode more than just the task and allow some transferability.
+- Prompts encode more than just the task and allow some transferability:
+  - Most soft prompt transfers (90%) improved accuracy versus no prompt
+  - More similar prompts showed better transferability
+  - Prompts seem to encode general instructions like "be accurate"

 ## Takeaways
 - Prompt tuning surpasses finetuning and provides embedding-level communication.
-- Inner workings of prompts enable better design choices.
+- Understanding the inner workings of prompts enables better design choices.
 - There are opportunities to improve prompt interpretability.
 - Prompts exhibit meaningful variance uncaptured by accuracy.

-This provides an overview of the project's goals, techniques, results, and conclusions, highlighting the advantages of prompt tuning and areas for further research.
-The focus is on communicating the essence and impact to potential employers.
-Details can be expanded on in an interview.
+- There exist many/infinite soft prompts that achieve the same accuracy (stochasticity).
+- Transferability suggests soft prompts encode more than just task-specific information.

+This project demonstrates how prompt tuning provides a powerful alternative to both manual prompting and full fine-tuning, operating at the embedding level to achieve superior results while remaining parameter-efficient.